groove-x/trio-util/README.md

 # trio-util

-An assortment of utilities for the Trio async/await framework,
+An assortment of utilities for the Python Trio async/await framework,
 including:

   * `wait_any`, `wait_all` - avoid nursery blocks for simple cases